Home » Articles » Best practices in crafting an excellent call center script

 Get to know your customers

-It’s best to understand your customers and their common concerns before drafting your call center script.
+Understanding your customers and their common concerns is best before drafting your call center script.
 While you cannot always address all types of customers in your business, you can at least address their needs and expectations in calling.

-Use some of your previous call recordings and live chat logs to list common concerns and what you need to improve in your script.
+Use some of your previous call recordings and live chat logs to list common concerns and what your script needs to improve.

 Integrate best practices from previous calls